Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Introduction

 \paragraph{\textbf{Contribution and outline}}

-The contributions of this paper are as follows: we introduce a novel modeling approach for the vehicle-sharing problem where we use the well-known minimum-cost flow and multi-commodity flow formulation.
-We show that the models can be solved efficiently and thus used on a daily operational basis.
+The contributions of this paper are as follows: we introduce and model a corporate vehicle-sharing problem with predetermined trips, \SP{considering multiple different MOTs}, using the well-known minimum-cost flow and multi-commodity flow formulations, which can be solved efficiently and thus used in an online operational setting within a company with centralized planning.
 Furthermore, we provide a detailed analysis with respect to the impact of using different kinds of shared vehicles, and provide insights into optimal fleet composition in a shared system.
-The analysis shows the cost alteration with an increasing number of users as well as a bigger fleet of vehicles.
-We also analyze the number of trips per car during a day and the disadvantage (from a cost-perspective) when giving the opportunity to restrict the set of available MOTs per person/trip.
+We also analyze the number of trips per vehicle during a day and the disadvantage (from a cost-perspective) when giving the opportunity to restrict the set of available MOTs per user/trip.
 We compare the case where no sharing is allowed with our introduced sharing systems.
-Finally, we compare the outcomes of different objective functions, whereas we once use a combination of operational distance cost and cost of time, and then considering time only.
+Finally, we compare the outcomes of different objective functions, where first we use a combination of operational distance cost and cost of time, and then consider time only.

-The paper is organized as follows: We start by introducing the vehicle-sharing problem in Section~\ref{sec:carshare}.
-We first introduce the model with a single shared vehicle type, formulated as a minimum-cost flow problem in Section~\ref{sec:singlesharing} and then the multi-commodity flow problem for multiple shared vehicle types in Section~\ref{sec:multisharing}.
-In Section~\ref{sec:compresults} we summarize our analysis based on an extensive computational study and give managerial implications.
+The paper is organized as follows: We start by introducing our vehicle-sharing problem in Section~\ref{sec:carshare}.
+We first introduce the model with a single shared vehicle type, formulated as a minimum-cost flow problem in Section~\ref{sec:singlesharing}, followed by the model with multiple shared vehicle types formulated as a multi-commodity flow problem in Section~\ref{sec:multisharing}.
+In Section~\ref{sec:compresults} we summarize our analysis based on an extensive computational study and give managerial implications using instances based on demographic, spatial, and economic data of Vienna, Austria.
 We conclude this paper in Section~\ref{sec:concl}.